mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Why improve your code reviews?

-Improving your technique in code reviews helps your reviewer, your team, and most importantly you.
+Improving code review technique helps your reviewer, your team, and, most importantly, you.

 * Learn faster
   * If you properly prepare changelists for review, it directs your reviewer's attention to areas where you can grow as a developer rather than boring issues like style violations.